How to Visit Shoshone Falls, Idaho (October-November)

 The 12.6-mile paved Canyon Rim Trail spreads from Twin Falls all the way to Shoshone Falls.
 Several gaps divide the path in a few sections, giving a chance to explore the city and surrounding area while you hike to Shoshone Falls.

 The trail starts near the Twin Falls Visitor Center and runs in both directions.
 To visit Shoshone Falls, you should hike to the west of the Center.
-The trail winds past shopping area and into a residential neighborhood where it comes to a halt.
+The trail winds past the shopping area and into a residential neighborhood where it comes to a halt.

 After the first gap, the Canyon Rim Trail resumes in Shoshone Falls Park.
 The second gap follows shortly after.
-Those to visit Shoshone Falls as part of their walking endeavor can continue their hike to Dierkes Lake.
+Those who visit Shoshone Falls as part of their walking endeavor can continue their hike to Dierkes Lake.
 Similarly, you can explore Shoshone Falls Park first and hike to downtown Twin Falls from here.

 Kayak to Shoshone Falls